How is CRM implemented in the banking industry?

 - Do you focus on long-term relationships with your customers?

-You can start with answering these questions and then you’ll know which CRM you should use.
+You can start by answering these questions and then you’ll know which CRM you should use.
 It is very unlikely that you will find out-of-the-box CRM.
 Make sure that you feel comfortable working with the CRM team to build the ideal bank.